freakingdocs/website/content/_index.md

 #  Where are the freaking docs?

-We provide useful docs, or tell you where to find them, for tech stacks we begrudgingly use.
-For a large enough sample size that's basically all tech stacks so this site is for you.
+We write or curate useful documentation for tech stacks we begrudgingly use.

+That covers pretty much all tech stacks, so this site is for you.